ccmucdenver/ccm-docs/docs/python.md

      conda create --name myenv python=3.6 paramiko gdal matplotlib tensorflow pandas

-Of course, use names of the packages that you need.
+Of course, use names of the packages that **you&& need.
+Note that you can request specific versions of everythng, even Python itself.

  Conda will search for a combination of the versions of dependencies that allows it to install what you asked for.
 It is best to install all packages at once to minimize the chances of a version conflicts.
-If Conda says that some packages cannot be found, leave them for later.
+If Conda says that some packages cannot be found, leave installing them for later.

 Now use the conda-forge repository to add into environment the packages that could not be found in the previous step: